pinakinw3nuts/ecommerce/services/api-gateway/README.md

 - `pnpm run dev:all` - Start all available microservices and the API Gateway
 - `pnpm run start:services` - Start all available microservices without the API Gateway
 - `pnpm run check:services` - Check which services are currently running
+- `pnpm run status` - Display comprehensive status of all services with performance metrics and diagnostics
 - `pnpm run check:gateway` - Check if the API Gateway is running and find processes using its port
 - `pnpm run check:redis` - Check Redis connection status
 - `pnpm run ensure:service <service-name>` - Start a specific service if it's not running
 - `pnpm run install:deps [service-name]` - Install dependencies for all services or a specific service
+- `pnpm run install:all` - Install dependencies for all services and apps in the platform
+- `pnpm run rebuild:bcrypt` - Rebuild the bcrypt module for all services that use it
+- `pnpm run switch:bcryptjs` - Switch services from bcrypt to bcryptjs (pure JS implementation)
+- `pnpm run fix:ports` - Detect and fix port conflicts between services
 - `pnpm run diagnose` - Interactive script to diagnose and fix common issues
 - `pnpm run build` - Build the project
 - `pnpm run start` - Start the API Gateway in production mode